Bobby A. Suarez: Breaking into the Film Industry

 To help pay for his college education, Suarez worked as a janitor-messenger for the Philippine branch of international movie distributor, J. Arthur Rank Film Distributors.
 Dependability and resourcefulness meant Suarez was soon promoted and eventually he became the company's assistant sales manager in 1963.

 In 1965, Suarez was appointed Sales and Marketing Manager for Fortune Films, owned by retired general Macario Peralta Jr. before his film marketing expertise brought him to Hong Kong.
 There he established Intercontinental Film Distributors in 1969, serving as Managing Director.
 He pioneered dubbing of Chinese films into English language, selling them all over the world.

 Debut as a Director

 During this time, Suarez became close to legendary Spanish filmmaker Sr. Don Antonio Isasi-Isasmendi, and learned the rudiments of movie directing.
 Armed with this new skill, and to help meet the growing demand for movies worldwide, Suarez next ventured into producing and directing movies, creating many low-budget quality English films featuring both Caucasian and Asian actors.
-These sold worldwide, with some among the Top 50 Grossing Films in markets such as the US and Canada, considered to be the most sophisticated and hard to penetrate.
+Suarez's directorial debut was the movie "They Call Her Cleopatra Wong" using the pseudonym "George Richardson".
+Suarez movies were sold worldwide, with some movies even landing in the Top 50 Grossing Films during its theatrical release in the US and Canada, which are considered to be the most sophisticated and hard-to-penetrate markets.
 Today, these movies are considered cult classics, inspiring Hollywood directors including Quentin Tarantino.

 In the early 1980s, Suarez said he was working on a film meant to star Weng Weng and Marrie Lee that never materialized.